Tips For Improving Your Topology

 Software: Any

-6 Tips to Achieve Clean Topology
+6 Tips to Help Achieve Clean Topology

 The 6 tips are:

-2. All quads should be as Square as possible.
+2. Faces are as Square as possible.

 4. Have the Edge Loops Follow The Flow of the mesh